-Upon reviewing an application (if a primary reviewer) or application summary, DRC members are required to notify the DRC Chair of any discovered conflict of interest and may be excused from discussion of the application.
-If a primary reviewer has a conflict, the application will be reassigned.
-Conflict of interest include the following:

-- Financial Conflicts: A DRC member "shall not make, participate in making, or in any way attempt to use the [their] official position to influence a governmental decision in which the [member] knows or has reason to know the [member] has a financial interest." - Common Law Doctrine: A DRC member is "prohibit[ed] from placing themselves in a position where their private, personal interests may conflict with their official duties." - Incompatible Activities: A DRC member "shall not engage in any employment, activity, or enterprise which is clearly inconsistent, incompatible, in conflict with, or inimical to his or her duties as a state officer."

-The State of California is concerned with not just actual conflicts of interest, but also the appearance of impropriety.
-This is to instill confidence and build public trust in government and that its decisions are legitimate.
+- 399 Upon reviewing an application (if a primary reviewer) or application summary, DRC members are - 400 required to notify the DRC Chair of any discovered conflict of interest and may be excused from - 401 discussion of the application.
+If a primary reviewer has a conflict, the application will be reassigned. - 402 Conflict of interest include the following: - Financial Conflicts: A DRC member "shall not make, participate in making, or in any way attempt to use the [their] official position to influence a governmental decision in which the [member] knows or has reason to know the [member] has a financial interest." - 406 Common Law Doctrine: A DRC member is "prohibit[ed] from placing themselves in a position 407 where their private, personal interests may conflict with their official duties." - Incompatible Activities: A DRC member "shall not engage in any employment, activity, or enterprise which is clearly inconsistent, incompatible, in conflict with, or inimical to his or her duties as a state officer." - 411 The State of California is concerned with not just actual conflicts of interest, but also the appearance of - 412 impropriety.
+This is to instill confidence and build public trust in government and that its decisions are - 413 legitimate.

-Recusal
+414 Recusal

-A DRC member disqualified from making or participating in decision for a financial conflict of interest must not take part in the decision, and the member's recusal from the decision must meet the following requirements (Cal.
-Code Regs., title 2, section 18707(b)):

-- The member's determination of a conflict of interest may be accompanied by an oral or written disclosure of the conflicting interest. - The member's presence will not be counted toward achieving a quorum. - During a closed session, a disqualified member must not be present when the decision is considered or knowingly obtain or review a recording or any other nonpublic information regarding the governmental decision. - The DRC may adopt a rule requiring the member to step down from the dais or leave the chambers.
+- 415 A DRC member disqualified from making or participating in decision for a financial conflict of interest - must not take part in the decision, and the member's recusal from the decision must meet the following requirements (Cal.
+Code Regs., title 2, section 18707(b)): - The member's determination of a conflict of interest may be accompanied by an oral or written disclosure of the conflicting interest. - The member's presence will not be counted toward achieving a quorum. - During a closed session, a disqualified member must not be present when the decision is considered or knowingly obtain or review a recording or any other nonpublic information regarding the governmental decision. - The DRC may adopt a rule requiring the member to step down from the dais or leave the chambers.

-Form 700
+426 Form 700

-HCAI is required to have a Conflict-of-Interest Code which identifies its positions that involve the making or participation in the making of decisions that may have financial effects.
-These positions are required to file a "Statement of Economic Interests," also known as the "Form 700."
-DRC members are included in HCAI's Conflict of Interest Code and are required to file Form 700s about relevant financial interests.
-Generally, Form 700s require a member to disclose foreseeable conflicts of interest, which HCAI specifically identified in its Conflict-of-Interest Code.
-This serves to provide transparency to the public and acts as a reminder to members of potential conflicts of interest.
+427 HCAI is required to have a Conflict-of-Interest Code which identifies its positions that involve the making 428 or participation in the making of decisions that may have financial effects.
+These positions are required 429 to file a "Statement of Economic Interests," also known as the "Form 700."
+DRC members are included 430 in HCAI's Conflict of Interest Code and are required to file Form 700s about relevant financial interests.
+431 Generally, Form 700s require a member to disclose foreseeable conflict of interests, which HCAI 432 specifically identified in its Conflict of Interest Code.
+This serves to provide transparency to the public